 Module: Indirect Costs

-Were indirect costs charged to the SFA's nonprofit school food YES NO
+711. Were indirect costs charged to the SFA's nonprofit school food NO

-, 11 service account?
+service account?

-Comments:
+Comments :

 Module: Civil Rights 800.
 What is the non-discrimination statement that is used for appropriate Program materials?
 Please provide exact language.
-Commo Comments: 801.
+Comm Comments: 801.
 Provide a copy of the School Food Authority's public release.
 RCCIs are not required to submit a public release unless their enrollment includes day students.
 802. What services does the SFA provide to Limited English Proficient (LEP) households?
-Comme ents:
+Comments:

-803. What is the SFA's procedure for receiving and processing compla discrimination within FNS School Meal Programs? ints alleging 5
+803. What is the SFA's procedure for receiving and processing complaints alleging discrimination within FNS School Meal Programs?

 Provide a copy.

 Comm nents:

 804. Has the School Food Authority received any written or verbal complaints alleging discrimination in FNS Programs in the current or prior school year?
 YES NO

 If yes, obtain the following information: date, nature of complaint, and agency complaint was reported to.

 Comm nents:

 805. How are students with special dietary needs accommodated?

 Comm nents:

+1 1.1

 806. a.
-When was the SFA's most recent civil rights training for staff v program applicants or participants (e.g., cafeteria staff, F/R applic and their supervisors?
+When was the SFA's most recent civil rights training for staff who interact with program applicants or participants (e.g., cafeteria staff, F/R application approval staff) and their supervisors? b.

-b.
 Who attended these trainings?

 c.
 What topics were covered by the training?
-Provide supporting the responses. documentati on for
+Provide supporting of the responses. documentation on for

 Comm nents:

 a.

-b.

-c.
+b. c.

 807. a.
-How does the SFA collect racial/ethnic data? b.
-How often is this information collected? c.
+How does the SFA collect racial/ethnic data?b.
+How often is this information collected?c.
 Provide documentation to support the response.

-Comm nents:
+Comn nents:

 a.

 b.

 c.

-900. YES NO - a.
+Module: SFA On-site Monitoring 900.
+YES NO a.
 Was the on-site monitoring of breakfast completed prior to February 1st? b.
 Was the on-site monitoring of lunch completed prior to February 1 st ? c.
 How does the SFA ensure that all schools are meeting program requirements?
-For example, list in the comments, how and when the monitoring is conducted? , Comme ents: c.
+For example, list in the comments, how and when the monitoring is conducted?
+Comme ents:

 Module: Local School Wellness Policy

 1000.
 Provide a copy or appropriate web address of the current Local School Wellness Policy.

 Are the minimum required elements written into the Local School Wellness Policy?

 Comm ents:

 1001.
 How does the public know about the Local School Wellness Policy?
 Provide documentation to support the response (or appropriate web address(es)).

 Comm ents:

 1002.
 When and how does the review and update of the Local School Wellness Policy occur?
 Provide documentation to support the response (or appropriate web address(es)).

 Comm ents:

 1003. a.
-Who is involved in reviewing and updating the Local School Wellness Policy? b.
+Who is involved in reviewing and updating the Local School Wellness Policy?b.
 What is their relationship with the SFA?

 Comm ents:

 a.

 b.

 1004.
 How are potential stakeholders made aware of their ability to participate in the development, review, update, and implementation of the Local School Wellness Policy?
 Provide documentation to support the response (or appropriate web address(es)).

 Comm ents:

-Section VI: Other Federal Programs 1005.
-Obtaina copy of the most recent assessment on the implementation of the Local School Wellness Policy.
+1005.
+Obtain a copy of the most recent assessment on the implementation of the Local School Wellness Policy.
 1006.
 How does the public know about the results of the most recent assessment on the implementation of the Local School Wellness Policy?
 Provide documentation to support the response (or appropriate web address(es)).
-Comments:
+Comm ents: